imfl/beautiful-jekyll/data-mining/index.md

 1. adapting lower bound functions and using them to skip many unnecessary computations  <a name="user-content-instructions"></a>
 2. applying randomized local search within each column of the matrix

-### Instructions

-The instructions on how to compile and use my code, and a full description of every source file and the dataset are [here](README.pdf) (PDF).

 ### Summary

 An abstract of this project is [here](summary/abstract.pdf) (PDF).